andkret/Cookbook/Introduction.md

 You need to trigger a retraining of the model.
 It basically gets to getting trained again.

 Once you are again satisfied with the output, you put it into production again.
-It replaces the one in production. once you're satisfied
+It replaces the one in production.

 This is the overall process how machine learning.
 It's how the learning part of data science is working.